solislemuslab/snaq-tutorial/lecture-notes/lecture4.md

   13 │         32       100.0
 ```

-All the tree edges have 100% bootstrap support.
-The following command would allow us to
-list the edges that do not have 100% bootstrap support (in this case, this dataframe is empty):
+In this case, all the tree edges have 100% bootstrap support.
+The following command would allow us to list the edges that do not have 100% bootstrap support (in this case, this data frame is empty):

 ```julia
 julia> BSe_tree[BSe_tree[!,:proportion] .< 100.0, :]